 Please note: For each field trip, parents will receive an information letter.
 Informed consent requires that parents return the School Copy of the parent/guardian letter with their signature of consent.
-Fees for the field trips and transportation if necessary, will be requested from parents at the beginning of the year. https://gsacrd.schoolcashonline.com No child will be refused the opportunity to participate in a field trip due to lack of funds.
+Fees for the field trips and transportation if necessary, will be requested from parents at the beginning of the year. https://gsacrd.schoolcashonline.com

+No child will be refused the opportunity to participate in a field trip due to lack of funds.
 If your child does not return a signed field trip form he/she will be required to remain at the school for the duration of the trip.

-Lunch & Recess Times at NMR Our Div I (K-3 students) and Div II (4-6 students) enjoy staggered recess and lunch times to facilitate the opportunity for maximum play areas outside.
-We assign grades a specific playground each day on a rotational basis to allow all students the opportunity to experience our variety of playgrounds.
-We have hired lunchtime supervisors for the duration of the lunchtime.
+Lunch & Recess Times at NMR Our students enjoy a reverse recess and lunch time to facilitate the opportunity for maximum play outside.
+We assign grades K-3 a specific playground each day on a rotational basis to allow students the opportunity to experience our variety of playgrounds.
+We hire lunchtime supervisors for the duration of the lunchtime allowing staff to have their lunch break.
 In addition, our grade six leadership students assist with supervision and help to monitor students in the K-3 classrooms.